Frequently Asked Questions

 Certified Intuitive Eating Counsellors help you to distance yourself from diet-culture by applying the framework of Intuitive Eating, as created by Evelyn Tribole and Elyse Resch.
 Every single one of us is born with the capacity to listen to our bodies and trust what they need.
 We all have the innate capacity to eat intuitively, sadly we need some support to disentangle ourselves from the rules and beliefs that diet-culture has imposed on us -- often since childhood when well-meaning loved ones were trying to teach us how to eat.
 Intuitive Eating is a set of 10 principles that supports us to return to our innate capacity to eat intuitively.

-We align our work with a Health at Every Size® approach, which means that we are committed to offering evidence-based support that respects body diversity and honours difference and diversity.
+I align my therapeutic approach with a Health at Every Size® approach, which means that I am committed to offering evidence-based support that respects body diversity and honours difference and diversity.
 A HAES® approach supports you to build critical awareness about the social and cultural pressures we experience via diet-culture, and to integrate compassionate self-care in to your life so that you can expand your definition of health and wellbeing -- and ultimately, your world.
-It also means that we are committed, both personally and professionally, to learning about social justice issues, weight stigma, anti-racism, and social disparities that contribute to discrimination so that we can understand how we have unwillingly contributed to causing harm to marginalised folks and commit to doing better.
+It also means that I am committed, both personally and professionally, to learning about social justice issues, weight stigma, anti-racism, and social disparities that contribute to discrimination and systems of oppression so that we can understand how we have unwillingly contributed to causing harm to marginalised folks -- and commit to doing better.